 - Type regedit in the Run window.

-- Navigate to Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control.
+Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control.
 Select the ‘Control’ folder and right click in the blank space present in the right pane.

 - Right click in the right pane will show a menu with New option.
 Click on it and then select Key.
 This will create a folder in the left pane name it StorageDevicePolicies.